Bueckers scores 22 but injured in UConn win over Irish

 A 3-point play by Nelson-Ododa after an offensive rebound gave UConn a 28-23 lead and sparked a run that saw the Huskies score 10 of the final 12 points in the half.

-A full-court pass from Bueckers to Christyn Williams, who laid the ball in just before the buzzer, sent the Huskies into halftime leading 35-25.
+A long pass from Bueckers to Christyn Williams, who laid the ball in just before the buzzer, sent the Huskies into halftime leading 35-25.

-The Huskies had 14 of their 18 second-chance points in the first half, while holding the Irish to just four during the game.
+UConn had 14 of its 18 second-chance points in the first half, while holding the Irish to just four during the game.

+"We definitely celebrated the win, but we were definitely more concerned about Paige and just how she was feeling and her status right now," Nelson-Ododa said.
+"You know, we're praying for the best and praying for good news and just kind of waiting for the outcome."

 BIG PICTURE